 Where the Society receives data on liquid milk supplied by a Member to that milk processor, convert that data to Milksolids at such conversion rate as the Board may, in any case, determine.

 Milksolids Supplier means a person supplying Milksolids or liquid milk to a dairy processing company.

+National Average Individual Supply of Milksolids means total milksolids supplied by Members divided by the number of Members.

 Ordinary Resolution means a resolution passed by more than 50 per cent of the votes of Members entitled to vote and voting on which either 100 Members or Members holding 5 per cent or more of the Participation Rights then in issue, vote.